Code of Conduct Committee

 The Raptor Research Foundation (RRF) hosts an annual conference to exchange and disseminate scientific information on birds of prey including ecology, behavior, evolution and conservation.
-Because effective exchange of ideas is best accomplished in a friendly and open environment, it is fundamental to ensure that conference attendees treat each other with courtesy and respect in all interactions, including face-to-face, written, or electronic.
-For this reason, RRF places special care and emphasis on provisioning and ensuring a safe, hospitable, and productive environment for everyone attending its annual meeting, and any other RRF-sponsored event, regardless of ethnicity, nationality, religion, disability, physical appearance, age, sexual orientation, gender , or gender orientation.
+Because effective exchange of ideas is best accomplished in a friendly and open environment, it is fundamental to ensure that conference attendees treat each other with courtesy and respect in all interactions, including face-to-face, written, or on a virtual or online platform.
+For this reason, RRF places special care and emphasis on provisioning and ensuring a safe, hospitable, and productive environment for everyone attending its annual meeting, and any other RRF-sponsored event, regardless of ethnicity, nationality, religion, physical ability, physical appearance, age, sexual orientation, gender , or gender orientation.
 We take this aspect of our mission very seriously and expect all conference attendees to behave courteously, respectfully, and professionally to each other, to RRF employees and representatives, to conference volunteers, exhibitors, and local meeting venue staff.

 RRF expects conference attendees to be able to engage in open discussions free of discrimination, harassment, and retaliation.
 We strongly believe that a community where people feel uncomfortable, threatened, or under discriminatory scrutiny is neither healthy nor productive.
-Accordingly, RRF strictly prohibits any degree of intimidating, threatening, or harassing conduct during our conferences, as well as in any other written or personal communication involving any activity of the RRF.
+Accordingly, RRF strictly prohibits any degree of intimidating, threatening, or harassing conduct during our conferences, as well as in any other written, online, or personal communication involving any activity of the RRF.
 This policy applies to speakers, staff, volunteers, exhibitors, and attendees.
-Conference participants violating these rules may be sanctioned, expelled from the conference, or expelled from RRF at the discretion of the RRF Board of Directors.
+RRF members or conference delegates violating these rules may be sanctioned, expelled from the conference, or expelled from RRF at the discretion of the RRF Board of Directors.

 Discrimination – Treatment or consideration of, or making a distinction in favor of or against, a person or thing based on the group, class, or category to which that person or thing belongs rather than on individual merit.
 Discrimination can be the effect of some law or established practice that confers privileges on a certain class or denies privileges to a certain class because of race, age, sex, nationality, religion, or handicap (https://definitions.uslegal.com/d/discrimination/).